 This is the role your Business Vision plays…

-It’s why it’s step one in our 2X Formula, and why we work with EVERY client to create their own movie.
+It’s why it’s step one in our 2X Growth Methodology and why we work with EVERY client to create their own movie.

-This is how we’ll spend the rest of this article, showing you HOW to create your own Business Vision so you can scale from 6 to 7 figures…
+This is how we’ll spend the rest of this article, showing you HOW to create your own Business Vision so you can scale predictably and profitably to multiple millions.

 Cameron Herold talks about the power of something he calls a Vivid Vision.

-Much of this is inspired from professional athletes, and how they visualize their success while training.
+Much of this is inspired by professional athletes and how they visualize their success while training.

-Where most businesses have a ‘Vision Statement’ or ‘Mission Statement’ that reads well but has no substance, Cameron talks about how the most successful CEOs are those who can vividly visualize where they are three years from now (and then accurately communicate this with their team).
+Most businesses have a ‘Vision Statement’ or ‘Mission Statement’ that reads well but has no substance.
+But Cameron talks about how the most successful CEOs are those who can vividly visualize where they are three years from now (and then accurately communicate this with their team).

-Creating a vivid vision doesn’t begin with you and your team in a meeting room, or even in your own office as you create a bunch of notes on a whiteboard.
+Creating a vision doesn’t begin with you and your team in a meeting room or your office as you make a bunch of notes on a whiteboard.

 NO!
-That’s how you creating a static vision statement — NOT a crystal clear, vivid business vision!
+That’s how you create a static vision statement — NOT a crystal clear, vivid business vision!

 Imagine yourself three years from now.

-Literally close your eyes and transport yourself there, imagining you, your business, your situation, environment and everything else.
+Close your eyes and transport yourself there, imagining you, your business, your situation, your environment and everything else.

-Simply create a mindmap and think about every possible part of your business and life: marketing, operations, finance, your home, your offices…
+Create a mindmap and think about every possible part of your business and life: marketing, operations, finance, home, and offices.

-Transport yourself to this place three years from now, and imagine what life is like (write down what you see, as though you're literally seeing and experiencing it now).
+Transport yourself to this place three years from now, and imagine what life is like (write down what you see as though you’re seeing and experiencing it now).